fffsl/MR_TLDetector/README.md

 Function 7: Image inference size: the fixed size to which the image is resized during inference; default 640;
 Function 8: Dataset configuration file (.yaml);
 Function 9: The model to be used for inference (.pt), generally the optimal model after training;
-Function 10: Preprocessing algorithms, including DCP (Dehazing), DDN (Deraining), DesnowNet (Desnowing), etc.; DCP is recommended.
+Function 10: Preprocessing algorithms, including DCP (dehazing), Restormer Derain, SnowFormer Desnow, LIME-Lite, CLAHE, OneRestore.

 ## Project Structure